CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 .. _mod-geoip:

 ``geoip`` — Geography-based responses
 =====================================

 This module offers response tailoring based on client's subnet or geographic location.
 It supports GeoIP databases in the MaxMind DB format, such as `GeoIP2 <https://dev.maxmind.com/geoip/geoip2/downloadable/>`_ or the free version `GeoLite2 <https://dev.maxmind.com/geoip/geoip2/geolite2/>`_.
-Furthermore, the module uses EDNS Client Subnet as per :rfc:`7871` to choose more accurate responses.
+Furthermore, if queries contain EDNS Client Subnet option as per :rfc:`7871`, the module takes advantage of this information to provide more accurate responses.

 The module can be enabled only per zone.

 ..
 NOTE::
    If dnssec-signing is enabled, RRs returned from the module are signed by the zone's ZSK when the module is loaded.
 It is STRONGLY RECOMMENDED to use this setting only with manual key rollover, since the module has to be reloaded when the zone's signing key changes.

 Example
 -------